tahardi/bearclave/README.md

 ## A Note on Costs

-Building and deploying TEE applications typically requires specialized hardware, which isn't free.
-Unless you own and manage the hardware yourself, you'll need to rent resources through cloud providers like AWS or GCP.
-Fortunately, these providers offer affordable, TEE-enabled instances starting at $0.17 to $0.40 per hour.
-Paired with Bearclave's "No TEE" mode, you can develop and test your applications for just a few dollars a month if you carefully manage your resources.
+Running cloud-based TEE applications is not free.
+AWS and GCP TEE-capable compute instances are typically priced between $0.20 to $0.50 per hour.
+Fortunately, Bearclave provides a "No TEE" mode that allows you to develop and test applications locally.
+Using this mode, you should be able to prototype and test TEE applications for just a few dollars a month.

 ---